irem-dost/telecom-churn-analysis-dashboard/README.md

 - Customers with more complaints are more likely to churn
 - New customers show higher churn tendency

+## 📥 Download the Dashboard
+Due to file size limitations, the Power BI (.pbix) file cannot be previewed on GitHub.
+Please download the file to view it locally.

   ![TelecomDashboard](page1.png)
   ![TelecomDashboard](page2.png)
   ![TelecomDashboard](page3.png)